-There are a few people out that own an Apple iPhone, and as you may have guessed that results in there being a lot of pictures being taken with the camera found on the phone.
-While the camera on any current cell phone is far more advanced than a pocket point and shoot camera from a few years ago, it doesn’t mean you are going to get a great picture or that you should rely on it as a camera instead of having a camera as well.
+There are a few people out there who own iPhones, and as you may have guessed, that results in there being a lot of pictures being taken with the camera found on the phone.
+While the camera on any current cell phone is far more advanced than a pocket point and shoot camera from a few years ago, it doesn’t mean you’re going to get a great picture or that you should rely on it as a camera instead of having a camera as well.

-If you insist on taking pictures with your iPhone, or that you want to start taking pictures with it, hopefully I can help you take BETTER pictures with the not-that-great camera that resides in your phone.
+If you insist on taking pictures with your iPhone, or you want to start taking pictures with it, hopefully I can help you take better pictures with the not-that-great camera that resides in your phone.

 If you want crystal clear images with larger resolution for easier editing, you will want to use a DSLR or at least a real point and shoot digital camera instead of a phone.
 The allure of shooting with the iPhone and using apps to edit photos is the ability to create stylized and unique looking images of highly photographed locations and objects.
 If you want to experiment and get creative, this is a great way to go.

-When using an iPhone it would seem as though every shot has the same shutter speed etc. due to the sound made when you snap the shot.
-The truth is though that if you examine the metadata of the images, they have different aperture and shutter speeds as well as white balances.
+When using an iPhone it would seem as though every shot has the same shutter speed, etc. due to the sound made when you snap the shot.
+The truth is that if you examine the metadata of the images, they have different apertures and shutter speeds as well as white balances.

-If you want to make as clear and sharp image possible, you will want to use an iPhone tripod mount adapter to hold your phone steady.
-If you are doing HDR, low light or stitched panorama shots then this is the way to go even though spontaneity may be sacrificed due to the time required to setup.
+If you want to make as clear and sharp image possible, you will want to use a tripod mount adapter to hold your phone steady.
+If you’re doing HDR, low light, or stitched panorama shots, this is the way to go even though spontaneity may be sacrificed due to the time required to set up.
 When shooting outdoors in bright light, no tripod will be needed in most situations.
 No matter how bright or how steady the shot, it’s not going to rival a DSLR, so editing will always be required.

 Hipstamatic: A very cool app that allows you to select different types of ‘lenses’ and ‘films’.
 You can see the effects created immediately and change your settings as you see fit.
 One popular combination is the John S lens paired with the Kodot film setting.
 Shots from Afghanistan with this setting combination have been shot on the iPhone and printed in The New York Times.